Delhi Police raids journalists in probe into funding of ‘Newsclick’

 Sharma confirmed the development on X, formerly known as Twitter, and said that the police were taking away their phone and laptop.
 Singh also said that the police seized her phone.

-Searches are also reportedly underway at Newsclick’s office in Delhi.
+Searches were also reportedly underway at Newsclick’s office in Delhi.
+In Mumbai, searches were being conducted on activist Teesta Setalvad, who is the director of think tank Tricontinental: Institute for Social Research.
+The think tank has written articles for Newsclick.

 In all, raids are underway at more than 30 locations, according to ANI.

 An official at the Delhi Police’s Special Cell told Scroll that he would not be able to comment.